Ash-a9236/JAVA_MANS/01_METHODS.md

 <br>

+The terminal or console is the origin of what computers where before GUI (Graphical User Interface).
+They are called CLI (Command Line Interface) because to interact with them you need to write commands.
+The terminal
 When you compile and run the code, a new window will open either in the IDE's built-in terminal, or in your computer's terminal itself.
 The console will contain the output of the code as a process exit.

 You can print on the console as we have done it with <span style="color: var(--highlight)">System.out.println();</span> (System -> Output -> Print + new line)